seto/wiCLIpedia/README.md

 - Fetches and displays article summaries and table of contents
 - Navigates article sections interactively
 - Handles redirects and disambiguation pages automatically
-- Supports multiple languages (tested mainly English and Italian)
+- Supports multiple Wikipedia languages
+- Caches responses locally to minimize API calls
+- ANSI colors and styles for enhanced readability (can be disabled)

 ## Installation